working-group-two/engineering-blog/pages/our-product.md

 ---
 layout: default
-title: Operators
+title: Our product
-permalink: /operators
+permalink: /our-product
 ---

-{% include section-image.html img="operators.jpg" heading="Operators" %}
+{% include section-image.html img="our-product.jpg" heading="Our product" %}

 Our primary customers are mobile operators.
 Our mission is to improve the user experience of their subscribers,